zanesense/abspider-recon/README.md

 *   **⚙️ Seamless Configuration:** Manage all scan parameters, proxies, and API keys directly through a secure, centralized **Dashboard Settings UI**.
 *   **🛡️ Intelligent Bypass:** Overcome common web protections with built-in **CORS & Cloudflare Bypass** mechanisms.
 *   **⚡ Blazing Fast:** Built with **Vite + React** for a lightning-fast development and user experience.
+*   **⏰ Client-Side Scheduling:** Automate your reconnaissance tasks with flexible daily, weekly, or monthly scheduling (requires the browser tab to be open).

 ---